Pathfinder - The Monk Handbook

 - Monk's Belt: Your belt of Physical Perfection will be considerably more effective.

-- Enlarge Person: Large size brings a nice Strength bonus, reach, and a considerable increase in the Monk's unarmed strike damage.
+- Enlarge Person: Large size brings a nice Strength bonus, reach, a considerable increase in the Monk's unarmed strike damage, and a size bonus to CMB/CMD.

 - Magic Fang: For roughly 3000gp (2500 for permanent magic fang, 450 for an NPC spellcaster casting Permanency, and probably 90gp for that same spellcaster to actually cast Magic Fang) you can have permanent +1 to attack and damage.
 When your party members are upgrading to +1 weapons, this is a great low-cost option until you can afford +5 Greater Magic Fang.